jpgsaraceni/gopher-trade/README.md

 make test
 ```

 There is a preconfigured load test tool in the `load_test` directory at the root of this folder.
-To install and run, just enter
+To install and run, (with the api running - see [running locally](#running-locally) section below) just enter

 ```bash
 make load-test